+It happened!
+It really happened!
 Most housing market analysts consider six months of inventory (active listings) to be an indicator of a balanced market (between buyers and sellers).
 The "BUYERS" trend line above is illustrating how many buyers are buying in a six month period.
-The "SELLERS" trend line above is illustrating how many sellers are in the market similar to the trend shown in the single family home median sales price during the same time, which validates that assumed set of changes in home values.
-Over the past year (2014 to 2015) we have seen increases in both the median sales price as well as the median price per square foot of single family homes.
+The "SELLERS" trend line above is illustrating how many sellers are in the market (active listings) at any given time.
+Over the past four years we have seen a steady increase in buyers and a declining number of sellers.
+And finally, in June 2016, these two trajectories crossed!
+There are more buyers buying in a six month period than there are homes for sale!